Book a Demo

 What Is Building Maintenance Software?

 Building facilities maintenance managers must juggle a lot as they manage maintenance requests from employees within the building while maintaining a proactive preventive maintenance schedule to keep equipment up and running.
-Whether you have a multi-site organization or a small building to manage, a CMMS can help you track labor and inventory costs for each job, then run system reports to see how much you are spending on any particular area of the organization or type of job.
+Whether you have a multi-site organization or a small building to manage, a Computerized Maintenance Management System (CMMS) can help you manage work order, track labor and inventory costs for each job, then run system reports to see how much you are spending on any particular area of the organization or type of job.

-Using Maintenance Connection’s simple, easy-to-use web-based building facilities maintenance application will help your building operate much more efficiently and allow you to give a much higher level of service.
-The Service Requester application within our building facilities management solution allows the people in your organization to log on to Maintenance Connection to request maintenance and track the requests as they are completed.
+Accruent offers FAMIS 360, a simple, easy-to-use building facilities maintenance application designed to help your building operate much more efficiently and deliver a much higher level of service.
+The software allows the people in your organization to request maintenance and track requests as they are completed.
 Keeping track of work order history for equipment and general maintenance costs (labor and parts) will lead to a reduction of the total cost of maintenance for your organization.

 Building maintenance management software brings all essential tools under one platform, making managing facilities easier.
 The software simplifies maintenance operations for improved decision-making, from tracking assets to automating work orders.